 Students in the MPLS Division are required to complete the online Research Integrity course by the time they apply for Transfer of Status.
-The Division also offers face-to-face Research Integrity training which complements the online course.

-The University's Research Integrity website contains a number of additional resources, including links to information on authorship, conflicts of interest, research data management, health and safety, human participations in research, intellectual property, research involving animals, and research misconduct [departments may wish to draw attention to those elements that are most relevant to their research areas].
+The University's Research Integrity website contains a number of additional resources, including links to information on authorship, conflicts of interest, research data management, health and safety, human participations in research, intellectual property, research involving animals, and research misconduct.